spacebeam/guide/README.md

 # guide
-The marian computer nonsense guide, click on the Wiki tab over the top.
+The computer nonsense guide, click on the Wiki tab over the top.

 Please open a issue for all errors and comments.